spasiu/ct-mobile/README.md

 1. If you're not already part of the Apple dev team, ask someone to go to `appstoreconnect.apple.com/access/users` and add you as a developer.
 1. You'll need the UDID for your phone in the next step.
 In _finder_ locate your iPhone and click on the device description E.g., _iPhone 6 Plus - 11.91GB..._.
 This will reveal the UDID.
 1. Login to your developer account and add your phone to the device list here `developer.apple.com/account/resources/devices/list`.
-1. Now download the certificate for **Cartes et Tresor Inc** from `developer.apple.com/account/resources/certificates/list`.
+1. Create a new development certificate and download it.
 1. After building the iOS code (using `yarn clean:ios` or some other weirdly names command) open the _.xcworkspace_ file from the _ios_ folder in xcode.
 1. In the menu go to _**Xcode**_ -> _**Preferences**_ -> _**Accounts**_ and add your apple developer account.
 1. Back in the menu go to _**Product**_ -> _**Destination**_ -> _**iOS Device**_ and select your iPhone.